toko258/metis-prework/curriculum/project-01/project-01-introduction/project_01.md

  * organized project repository

-We are very excited to see what you will learn and do for Project Benson!
+We are very excited to see what you will learn and do for Project 1!